sazisblu/Nodejs-/Notes/Git/Git-Note.md

 3. Backup: Git provides a backup of the codebase, ensuring that all changes are safely stored and can be recovered in case of data loss.
 4. Branching and Merging: Git's branching and merging features allow developers to work on different features or bug fixes independently, making it easier to manage complex projects.
 5. Open-Source: Git is open-source, which means it is free to use and distribute, and its source code is available for modification and customization.s
+## Some Useful Git commands
+1. **git log --oneline** : view all your git logs in a single line
+2. **git checkout**:  Allows you to traverse between branches and commits
+3. **git push and git pull**:
+4. **git remote add origin** : We can have multiple origins in a single project (This is done when we want remote access to our code from a separate device)
+5. **git push origin branch_name**: If we dont specify the branch name then , pushing happens at the default origin's active branch.
+	1.

+# Branches
+- There is a default branch known as master in every repo
+- We don't work in **master** but we create a new branch known as **dev**.
+- If we want to create a new branch **we branch off from this dev branch** .